Skip to content

 The basics must be perfect: accurate name, address, and phone number matching exactly what appears on your website.
 Choose the most specific primary category that describes your business.
 Add all relevant secondary categories.
 Define your service areas if you travel to customers.
 Set accurate hours including special hours for holidays.

 “Never define your business as a Service Area Business unless you want to disappear completely from the Google Map Pack.
-Google wants physical addresses!”
+Google primarily shows businesses with physical addresses.”

 DAVID VICTOR, BOOMCYCLE DIGITAL MARKETING

-But don’t stop there.
+Don’t stop at the basics.
 Upload high-quality photos of your location, team, work, and products.
 Add every service you offer with descriptions.
 Create posts highlighting specials, events, or helpful tips.
 Answer questions in the Q&A section before customers even ask them.

 Google rewards businesses that treat their Profile as a living marketing channel rather than a “set it and forget it” directory listing.